-2018 is set to be the year of virtual reality, with VR headsets from the likes of Oculus, HTC and Sony finally achieving mainstream success and recognition.
+2019 is set to be a great year in the world of virtual reality, with VR headsets from the likes of Oculus, HTC and Sony finally achieving mainstream success and recognition.
 Even the prices have begun to drop, making VR accessible to more people than ever before.

 The flip side is that there are now more VR headsets on the market than ever before, making it hard to choose one to buy.
 Don’t fret; we at Tech Advisor have used all of the popular VR headsets, and here’s where we tell you what to look out for when buying a headset, along with our recommendation of the best VR headsets on the market right now.